Access real data from solar plants in Spain. Generation, revenue and operational KPIs.Get all data

 • Technology: Single-axis trackers, 820 ha

-The Norwegian state energy company Statkraft’s flagship Spanish asset.
+A major international energy company’s flagship Spanish asset.
 Annual production of ~500 GWh supplies approximately 148,000 homes.

 6. Valdesolar — 264 MWp